OctopusDeploy/blog/blog/2023-08/execution-timeouts/index.md

 ### How to configure Execution Timeouts

-At the time of writing, Execution Timeouts are an early access preview (EAP) feature behind a feature toggle.
+Execution Timeouts are available from Octopus 2023.3 and can be enabled by setting the `ActionExecutionTimeOutFeatureToggle` environment variable to true.
 If you're an Octopus Cloud customer and want to try this feature, please email our [support team](mailto:support@octopus.com).

 After you enable Execution Timeouts, you can configure them manually through the step UI, or through the Octopus variable: `Octopus.Action[stepName].ExecutionTimeout.Minutes`.